material-components/material-components-ios/components/Cards/docs/accessibility.md

 [`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel)
 for the card.
 Additionally, set the card's [`isAccessiblityElement`](https://developer.apple.com/documentation/objectivec/nsobject/1615141-isaccessibilityelement) to on.
-Cards are a container element and setting isAccessibiltElement for a container turns off individually selecting its subelements.
+Cards are a container element and setting isAccessibiltyElement for a container turns off individually selecting its subelements.

 Swift